redrick/tessera/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tessera.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## TODO

+Unfinished or stuff that needs adjusting:
+* Webservice name to configuration (or default from project yml file)
+* Update existing ticket not implemented

 ## License